GaneshPrasadBhandari/MLproject_all_steps_kn/README.md

-## End to end machine learning project with all steps and pipeline.
+## End to end to end machine learning project with all steps and pipeline for real world projects.